Menditect/documentation/additional/00-installation/install-playwright-browser.md

 ### Prerequisites

 - Make sure that the [MTA Plugin](../../../tools/mta-plugin) module is [imported and configured](import-plugin).
 - Download the driver-bundle jar file that is required to run Playwright.
-Currently, the required version is 1.53.0: https://repo1.maven.org/maven2/com/microsoft/playwright/driver-bundle/1.53.0/driver-bundle-1.53.0.jar
+Currently, the required version is **1.53.0**: https://repo1.maven.org/maven2/com/microsoft/playwright/driver-bundle/1.53.0/driver-bundle-1.53.0.jar <br/>**Do not download other versions than the required version!**
 - Move this jar file into your /userlib directory of the Mendix project.
 - Start by importing the [Playwright Connector](../../../tools/playwright-connector).
 - Then import the [Frontend Test Kit](../../../tools/playwright-testkit) to start testing the most common Mendix Widgets.